State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Theoretical analysis of the reconstruction error

 The results involve the following notion of Hausdorff distance between compact sets. \begin{definition} For any two given compact sets $X$ and $Y$ of a Hilbert space $V$, the Hausdorff distance between $X$ and $Y$ is defined as

 \end{definition}

-\subsection{An error bound based on $d_H\left( \tau_{0\to1}\cM(\Omega_0), \cM(\Omega_1) \right)$}
+\subsection{An error bound based on $d_H\left( \tau_{0\to1} \(\cM(\Omega_0)\), \cM(\Omega_1) \right)$}

-It is natural to expect that the reconstruction error will be of good quality if: \begin{itemize} \item the physical phenomena contained in the target manifold $\cM(\Omega_1) $ are well represented in some sense by the transported manifold $\tau_{0\to1}\cM(\Omega_0)$, and if \item the reduced model $V_n(\Omega_0)$ approximates $\cM_0$ with enough accuracy, and its quality is not degraded by the transport to the target geometry. \end{itemize} Theorem \ref{thm:bound1} formalises and quantifies this intuition under the following assumptions: \begin{enumerate} \item In the template geometry $\Omega_0$, the accuracy of the template reduced model $V_n(\Omega_0)$ is bounded by
+It is natural to expect that the reconstruction error will be of good quality if: \begin{itemize} \item the physical phenomena contained in the target manifold $\cM(\Omega_1) $ are well represented in some sense by the transported manifold $\tau_{0\to1}\(\cM(\Omega_0)\)$, and if \item the linear subspace $V_n(\Omega_0)$ approximates $\cM(\Omega_0)$ with enough accuracy, and its quality is not degraded by the transport to the target geometry. \end{itemize} Theorem \ref{thm:bound1} formalises and quantifies this intuition under the following assumptions: \begin{enumerate} \item In the template geometry $\Omega_0$, the accuracy of the template linear subspace $V_n(\Omega_0)$ is bounded by

 for some $\eps_0\geq0$. \item The Hausdorff distance between $\tau_{0\to1}\left(\cM(\Omega_0)\right)$ and $\cM(\Omega_1)$ is bounded by